Engaging Victorians through social media to drive behaviour change in recycling with engaging, motivational, and relatable content

 Challenge

 Government is increasingly embracing social media to engage Victorians within a progressively digital communications landscape.
-Sustainability Victoria worked with Ellis Jones to take their first steps into influencer marketing, and appeal to the 1 in 5 Victorians who still put their recycling in plastic bags.
+For their ‘Not in Bags’ campaign, Sustainability Victoria worked with Ellis Jones to take their first steps into influencer marketing, and appeal to the 1 in 5 Victorians who still put their recycling in plastic bags.

 Response

-Motivating correct recycling behaviours was key – to resonate with audiences we developed a core campaign theme and hashtag around the notion of ‘routine’ (#recyclingroutine).
-A popular theme in social media content, promoting routine is a clear behaviour change tactic as it aims to normalise correct recycling behaviour in the audience’s everyday.
+To motivate correct recycling behaviours and resonate with all audiences, we developed a core campaign concept, theme and hashtag of ‘routine’ (#recyclingroutine).
+Popular in social media, promoting routine is also a clear behaviour change prompt and tactic as it aims to normalise intended behaviours in the audience’s existing everyday life patterns.

-We then recruited a diverse group of distinctly Victorian influencers to represent Sustainability Victoria’s target audiences.
-Employing a mix of micro (up to 10k followers) and macro (10-150k followers) influencers, we ensured that our campaign appealed to broad audiences through a diverse range of voices.
+We recruited a diverse group of distinctly Victorian influencers to represent Sustainability Victoria’s target audiences.
+A mix of micro (up to 10k followers) and macro (10-150k followers) influencers, they ensured the campaign appealed to broad audiences through a diverse range of voices.

-Working collaboratively with the influencers, we shaped their content strategy in line with the goals of the campaign, and tailored the campaign’s key messages to fit each influencer’s own voice.
-Across the campaign, the influencers shared their own #recyclingroutine, demonstrating correct recycling behaviours and encouraging their followers to get involved.
+Working collaboratively with the influencers, we shaped their content strategy to achieve the goals of the campaign, and tailored key messages to fit each influencer’s own voice.
+Across the campaign, the influencers shared their own #recyclingroutine, demonstrating correct recycling behaviours and encouraging followers to do change their routine too.

 Outcome

-We recruited 7 micro influencers and 6 micro influencers to deliver the campaign over two months.
-The micros represented a diverse array of voices – the influencers spanned locations across Victoria and represented a range of cultural backgrounds.
-The macros leant more heavily on ‘star power’, with Clare Bowditch, Brian Taylor, Simon Toohey, Daisy Pearce, Carly Findlay and Geva Mentor as key faces in the campaign.
+7 micro influencers and 6 micro influencers were recruited to participate in the campaign over two months.
+Influencers spanned locations across Victoria and represented a range of cultural backgrounds.
+The macros leaned more heavily on ‘star power’, with Clare Bowditch, Brian Taylor, Simon Toohey, Daisy Pearce, Carly Findlay and Geva Mentor as prominent faces in the campaign.

-Overall, this campaign presented a compelling opportunity for government to connect with the community in a way that felt engaging, relevant and accessible.
+Ultimately, this campaign presented a compelling opportunity for government to connect with the community in a way that felt engaging, relevant and accessible.
+It leveraged influence creativity and managed risk to achieve outstanding results.